 One of the most important things to think when designing a wireless network is to decide where to keep the router.
 You would want all corners of your house or office covered so that people can use it from anywhere.
 For that, you have to check the optimal place for the router.
 To do this, draw a rough layout of your house on paper.
 See where and how many walls and other things act as obstructions.

-If your router is placed in an inside room and you want to use it outside in the porch, you may not get the wireless signals as the waves are killed by all those walls and furniture, etc. between the router and your porch.
+If your router is placed in an inside room and you want to use it outside on the porch, you may not get the wireless signals as the waves are killed by all those walls and furniture, etc. between the router and your porch.

 Check out the above image to understand it better.
 The red dot is the router, and all rooms are marked with alphabets.
 You can see how the walls and placement create a problem.
 The layout also shows how to select an optimal position for the router: a place that is almost equidistant from all of your rooms and other areas that you wish covered by WiFi.
 Just think of the entire coverage area you want and figure out what is the central position which allows proper flow of signals in all directions, to extend the WiFi network range.

 Other than the wall, things like your almirahs, water coolers, and mirrors, etc. weaken and even kill the WiFi signals moving that way.
 Almirahs are mostly metals that may prevent signals from crossing over through the unit.
-Water dampens signals of 2.4GHz for some reasons.
+Water dampens signals of 2.4GHz for some reason.
 This is the usual frequency used by wireless routers and even other wireless things at your home.
 Mirrors have a special coating towards the back that absorbs signals of that frequency (2.4GHz).

 Just check out if they can be removed from the invisible straight line between your router and the place you wish to use a WiFi device.
 If yes, you can adjust the items to make it clearer and easier for the wireless signals to pass through.
-Breaking down walls will further ease signal flow, but I won’t suggest doing that to increase signal range!
+Breaking down walls will further ease the signal flow, but I won’t suggest doing that to increase the signal range!
 Instead, we’ll talk about repeaters to provide for signal strength loss when they travel through walls.

 As said earlier, the WiFi signals travel at 2.4GHz.
 I do not know exactly how, but some routers do provide an option of changing the frequency to 5GHz.
 If you can do that (check your router settings in a browser), nothing can beat that.
 But if there is no option in the router, try to minimize wireless devices around the router and wireless device you are using on WiFi.
 Almost all household appliances – including the wireless mouse, wireless printers, and even microwave ovens – run at the said frequency of 2.4GHz.
 Since you need these devices and cannot get rid of them, just make sure there is minimum interference among all these smart appliances.